 France.
-Widespread in France, with the northern limit in Brittany (Julien 1988; Naulleau 1989b).
+Widespread in France, with the northern limit in Brittany (Le Garff 1988; Naulleau 1989b).
 Records for this species are scattered but the main areas of distribution are in northwest, east and southeast France.
+It is possible that the Romans introduced Zamenis longissimus into some areas of France, especially where temples were built for snakes, although it is unclear how this may have affected their current distribution (P. Haffner pers. com.).
+This species has been protected for 20 years in France but is still killed whenever it is encountered.

 Switzerland.
-The Aesculapian snake occurs in south and southwest Switzerland in the Cantons of Vaud (Rhone Valley), Genf, Graubünden, Valais and lower Tessin.
-This species is found up to an altitude of 1600 m in Valais.
-Has become extinct west of Lake Neuchatel and at Biel and Walen See.
+The Aesculapian snake occurs in south and southwest Switzerland in the Cantons of Vaud (Rhone Valley), Genève, Graubünden, Valais and lower Tessin and is found up to an altitude of 1600 m in Valais (Hofer et al 2001).